Important Work to be Done

 Year 12 GIS student Sahana Kaur has dedicated much of her free time over recent years to initiatives aimed at supporting and positively impacting her local community.
 Having joined GIS as a scholarship student from Penang at the beginning of Sixth Form in August 2020, she has certainly not been deterred by the challenges posed in recent months.
 Quite the opposite in fact; for her, Covid-19 has presented even greater opportunities to take action as some of the issues within our communities, both locally and globally, have been exacerbated by the pandemic.
 Her motivation?
 The simple realisation that there is so much work out there to be done, and so many solvable problems waiting for a resolution.

 It is somewhat hard to believe that Sahana is just 16.
 She speaks articulately with the knowledge and passion of someone much older.
-In her role as Chair of the Amnesty International Malaysia Youth Committee, she has led a number of initiatives to support those in need, standing up for the rights of the disenfranchised.
+In her role as Chair of Amnesty International, Malaysia (Youth), she has led on a number of initiatives to support those in need, standing up for the rights of the disenfranchised.
 It is therefore not surprising that she was recently awarded the incredibly prestigious Diana Award, a British based award that recognises young people between 9 and 25 years old who are active in social or humanitarian work as a way of continuing the legacy of Princess Diana.
 This is in addition to the EARCOS Global Citizenship Award which was presented to Sahana earlier this year.